DarkD3stroyer/Batch-Files/Shut Down PC/Shut-Down PC Explanation.md

 > /r
-makes the shutdown a restart
+Makes the shutdown a restart

 > /p
-makes it instant
+Makes it instant

 >/c
-gives you the option to add text (max.
+Gives you the option to add text (max.
 512 characters)

 You can replace `"Computer Shutting Down!
 Bye, Bye!"` with any message you want Just make sure that it is encased in "Quotation Marks" :)